 Robert brings expertise in all types of class action litigation to KCC.
-As Senior Director of Class Action Services, Robert helps guide the strategic direction of the business development team in implementing initiatives that foster client relationships and ensure clients receive professional level service.
+As Vice President of Class Action Services, Robert helps guide the strategic direction of the business development team in implementing initiatives that foster client relationships and ensure clients receive professional level service.
 As part of these duties, Robert consults with clients at all stages of class action litigation, from prior to class certification through final approval of a class action settlement.

 As a former class action attorney in Chicago, Robert represented plaintiffs in a wide array of class action litigation, including the In re DVI Securities Litigation.
 In the course of this experience, he litigated and argued class action cases at the trial and appellate levels in state and federal court.